vedph/mqdq_mqutil/doc/apparatus.md

 ### Header

+The header must be processed to import thesauri for witnesses and authors.
+This is an import-only process, as no changes will be made to the header data; thus, nothing will be exported.
+It is just a way of providing human-readable lookup data (e.g. witnesses and authors names) to end users while editing text and apparatus.

-The header must be processed to import thesauri for witnesses and authors: from the root `TEI/teiHeader/fileDesc/sourceDesc`, we parse these elements (TODO: check if double children are ok):
+From the root `TEI/teiHeader/fileDesc/sourceDesc`, we parse these elements (TODO: check if double children are ok):

 - `listBibl/listBibl`: authors.
 - `listWit/listWit`: witnesses.